tsanton/terraform-provider-tfepatch/README.md

 This is the point in time where we go `terraform apply`

-**NB!
-Store the your terraform state away in a secure remote backend**.

 ## Test and build the provider

 This provider comes with integration tests, but they're not run in the release pipeline.
 Feel free to add that step for yourself.